Is driving high as bad as driving drunk? Legalization and what it means for traffic safety

 "Is the cannabis we're buying going to be properly labeled with THC content?" asks Silver.
 "How am I going to know how strong it is?
 It's easy to say 'don't smoke and drive,' but for how long?
 If I have a glass of wine on Monday, I wouldn't assume that I shouldn't be driving on Wednesday."

-Silver says elimination rates will be even more controversial with proposed changes to impaired driving laws.
-New legislation will make it illegal to be impaired not just while driving, but within two hours of driving.
+Silver says elimination rates will be even more controversial with new impaired driving laws.
+New legislation makes it illegal to be impaired not just while driving, but within two hours of driving.

 Currently, prosecutors must prove you were impaired while you were operating a motor vehicle, which they can do with alcohol by using the standard elimination rate to calculate backwards from the time you gave a blood sample to the time you were suspected of driving while impaired.
 But since THC affects people differently than alcohol, extrapolating time of impairment backward is much more difficult.